Ghulam213/Abstractive-Text-Summerizer/README.md

-# Abstractive-Text-Summerizer
+# Abstractive Text Summerizer
-Creating a abstraction based text summerizer
+Implements an abstractive text summarizer using encoder decoder model with attention mechanism.